rivue/Gamified-Study-Tool/README.md

                 10) fix weird verify thing - success is giving erro rmessage
                         - fix the KeyError: 'User' object has no attribute 'libraries'
                 12) for deployment, make "add stepping stones"  menu have text that says "were still adding things, stay tuned to add sections!"
+                15) fix streak info showing side nav menu in the background
                 14) fix null thing

             - ⭐️ third idea) for course owner, add an "edit" button and "delete / trash can" button when you hover over the course or click it or something, maybe add an "edit mode" in the main bar thing I'm going to add?